-The Disenrollment Period Does NOT Guarantee Acceptance to a Medigap Plan
+The Open Election Period Does NOT Guarantee Acceptance to a Medigap Plan

-It is very important to note that this period only moves you back to original Medicare.
+It is very important to note that using OEP for option 3 above only moves you back to original Medicare.
 There is no guarantee that you will be approved for coverage under a Medigap plan.
 Like most people, you will probably want to get a Medigap plan to fill the gaps in Medicare.
 In order to get coverage, you will have to go through medical underwriting.

 The best method for completing this process is to apply for coverage under a Medigap plan first.
 Once your approval is in place, disenrolling from a Medicare Advantage plan is the easy part.
 We can help walk you through the entire process.

 There is one scenario where you can leave a Medicare Advantage plan and move to a Medigap plan without underwriting.
 This is called your Trial Right exception.
 We will cover this in detail in a later section if you want to scroll there now.
 But this Trial Right Period allows you to leave your Medicare Advantage plan if you have been on it for less than 12 months.
 You can only use this provision if it is your first time on a Medicare Advantage plan.
 This provision can also be used at any time of the calendar year as long as it is within your first 12 months of coverage.
 However, many people use it during the Open Election Period for the guarantee of moving into a Medigap plan without medical underwriting.

 How to Disenroll From Your Medicare Advantage Plan

 The simplest way to leave your Medicare Advantage coverage is to simply enroll in a stand-alone Part D plan.
 When CMS receives your enrollment in a drug plan, they will automatically disenroll you from your Medicare Advantage plan.
 CMS will not allow you to carry a Part C and Part D plan at the same time.
 Enrolling in one disenrolls you from the other automatically.